-PHSU’s campus is situated on “X” acres and features modern teaching facilities, research laboratories, library, and more.
+PHSU’s campus has features such as modern teaching facilities, research laboratories, library, and more.

 Students create the heart and soul of PHSU community.
 With over 30 student interest groups all PHSU students are actively encouraged to participate in off-campus activities and community service initiatives.

 The Ponce and larger Puerto Rico community are PHSU’s home.
 Since 1977 a core mission of the university is to encourage our students to explore our island and to serve those in need.

 Experiencing the expanded campus of Ponce Health Sciences University (PHSU) is an immersion into a thriving ecosystem of education, innovation, and community engagement.
 Situated in the heart of Ponce, Puerto Rico, the campus now boasts an enhanced infrastructure, reflective of the institution’s commitment to excellence and growth.
 As students traverse the newly constructed facilities, they encounter state-of-the-art classrooms, research labs, and collaborative spaces designed to foster interdisciplinary learning and research.
 The expansion not only signifies physical growth but also amplifies PHSU’s impact on the region’s economic and social landscape.
 With increased capacity and resources, the campus continues to serve as a catalyst for healthcare innovation and workforce development, empowering students to address the evolving needs of diverse patient populations.
 From its expanded footprint emerges a vibrant hub of academic inquiry, poised to shape the future of healthcare delivery and contribute to the well-being of communities locally and globally.